FartyPants/DynaChat/README.md

 This is another experiment at doing chat where each turn is saved as a history (that you can re-arrange, change, or remove).
 Basically I'm looking for more useful/dynamic chat interface

 It comes from tweaking the BlockWrite - but more oriented as a chat interface.
+## Note
+I have a parallel project called [BlockWrite](https://github.com/FartyPants/BlockWriter) that is oriented on scene-by-scene story creation while uses simillar idea of dynamic history.

 ![image](https://github.com/FartyPants/HistoryChat/assets/23346289/34568c1c-7136-4044-9151-e1785c0d41b6)